duckietown/book-devmanual-docs/src/language/style/index.md

 - Subtle humor and puns about duckies are encouraged.

 Do make use of the necessary complexity to convey your message, but do not hide behind overly complex language to disguise flaws.
-Remember Einstein’s quote: “You don’t really understand something unless you can explain it to your grandmother.”
+Remember Einstein’s quote:

+> You don’t really understand something unless you can explain it to your grandmother.

 ```{admonition} Examples